-Application for 2020 is closed - newly recieved applications will automatically be considered for the next application round
+Application for 2020 is closed - newly received applications will automatically be considered for the next application round for 2021

 The objective of the “Clinical Fellowship Programme” is to provide a well- defined clinical observational experience in a department with recognised expertise in a specific field.